bombazook/jot-ruby/README.md

 ```

 ### Basic JOT operations
-- NO_OP                    # Creates operation does nothing
+- NO_OP - Creates operation that does nothing
-- SET and LIST             # General purpose operations
+- SET and LIST – General purpose operations
-- MATH                     # Math ops
+- MATH - Math ops
-- SPLICE, ATINDEX, MAP     # Stings and Arrays
+- SPLICE, ATINDEX, MAP - Strings and Arrays ops
-- PUT, REM, APPLY          # Object operations
+- PUT, REM, APPLY - Object operations
-- COPY                     # May not work as expected at this time according to https://github.com/JoshData/jot/issues/12
+- COPY - May not work as expected at this time according to https://github.com/JoshData/jot/issues/12

 ```ruby
 # creating a new operation